sw704e21/dmiai/racing-game/README.md

     git clone https://github.com/amboltio/DM-i-AI.git
     emily open racing-game
     ```
-2. Once VS Code has opened, open a new terminal and run
+2. Once your editor has opened, open a new terminal and run
     ```
     python api.py
     ```